-This article is ideal for new parents.
+This article by Gary Mac is ideal for new parents.
 It will help to guide parents in wearing different hats for different stages in a child’s life – Offering different parenting styles.

 Parenting is seasonal and sequential and with every new season parents need to change hats.
 Parenting styles, ideas and tips…